Getting Started with MeetingTango

 Documentation Best Practices

-Get the right people in the right seats:
+Make sure you have the right people in the right seats:

 Evaluate Your Current Team

-- Wants It - Do they want to do their job well?
+3. Motivation - Do they want to do their job well?

-- Capacity - Can they do the job effectively?
+4. Capability - Can they do the job effectively?

 Make Decisions